creanero/beamModelTester/comparison_module/Comparison_Module.md

     dataframe
 4. If the program is in low-interactivity modes:
     1. Run the [Operational Loop](/comparison_module/operational_loop.md) of the program once
-5. In fully interactive mode, do the following until the user enters the command to stop
+5. In fully interactive mode, do the following until the user enters the command to stop<a name="MainLoop"></a>
     1. Run the [Operational Loop](/comparison_module/operational_loop.md).
     2. Run the [Interactive Operation](/comparison_module/interactive_operation.md) to allow the user to set the parameters for the program